matze/wastebin/README.md

 ### Run pre-built binaries

-We provide pre-built, statically compiled [Linux binaries](https://github.com/matze/wastebin/releases).
-Just download and archive and run the contained `wastebin` binary.
+You can also download pre-built, statically compiled [Linux binaries](https://github.com/matze/wastebin/releases).
+After extraction run the contained `wastebin` binary.

 ### Run a Docker image

-Alternative you can run a pre-built Docker image pushed to `quxfoo/wastebin` with
+Alternatively, you can run a pre-built Docker image pushed to `quxfoo/wastebin` with

     $ docker run quxfoo/wastebin:latest